DJDanl/cpp-docs.pt-br/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parâmetros

+*count*
-`count` O comprimento mínimo de armazenamento a ser alocada para o vetor.
+ O tamanho mínimo de armazenamento a ser alocado para o vetor.

 ### <a name="example"></a>Exemplo